 - Add egg and vanilla and beat one minute more.

-- Remember to scrape the bottom of the bowl.
+- Remember to scrape down the bowl.

 - Add dry ingredients to wet ingredients.